Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Numerical Experiments

-We compared our algorithm with the algorithm DAOL in~\cite{CDSGD} by training the same CNN, utilizing the same stepsize sequence and the same Laplace noise.
-Additionally, we implemented existing DP methods, DOLA in~\cite{DLOA} and PDOP in~\cite{PDOP}, using the maximum privacy budget $\epsilon=\max_{i\in[m]}\{\epsilon_i\}$ in our algorithm, which corresponds to the weakest privacy protection among all nodes (i.e., incorporating DP-noise with decaying and homogeneous parameters $\nu_{t}\!=\!\frac{1}{10^{4}\sqrt{t+1}}$ and $\nu_{t}\!=\!\frac{(0.98)^{t}}{10^{4}}$ for DOLA and PDOP, respectively).
-The stepsize sequences for DOLA and PDOP followed their default parameters suggested in~\cite{DLOA} and~\cite{PDOP}, respectively.
-Fig. 4 illustrates the training and testing accuracies.
+We compared our algorithm with the algorithm DSGD in~\cite{DSGD} by training the same CNN, utilizing the same stepsize sequence and the same Laplace DP noise.
+Additionally, we implemented existing DP methods, DOLA in~\cite{DOLA} and PDOP in~\cite{PDOP}, using DP noises with decaying and homogeneous parameters $\varrho_{t}\!=\!\frac{0.07}{0.2(t+1)}$ and $\varrho_{t}\!=\!0.5(0.98)^{t}$ for DOLA and PDOP, respectively).
+The stepsize sequences for DOLA and PDOP followed their default parameters suggested in~\cite{DOLA} and~\cite{PDOP}, respectively.
+Fig.~\ref{mnist}-(a) and Fig.~\ref{mnist}-(b) illustrate the training and test accuracies, respectively.

-The results reveal that under the given DP-noise, the DAOL algorithm falls short in training the CNN model.
-Besides, both the DOLA and PDOP algorithms are incapable of effectively training the CNN model.
-(Note that when the test data led to an exploding loss function --- all happened when the training accuracy stalled around $0.1$ in existing algorithms ---, we used the initial parameter for validation, which always gave a testing accuracy of $0.1$.)
+The results reveal that under the given DP noise, the DSGD algorithm falls short in training the CNN model.
+Besides, both the DOLA and PDOP algorithms are incapable of effectively training the CNN model (Note that when the test data led to an exploding loss function --- all happened when the training accuracy stalled around $0.1$ in existing algorithms ---, we used the initial parameter for validation, which always gave a test accuracy of $0.1$).
 These results confirm the advantages of our proposed algorithm.

+To compare the strength of enabled privacy protection, we ran the DLG attack model proposed in~\cite{DLG}, which is a powerful inference algorithm capable of reconstructing raw data from shared gradient/model updates.
+The training/test accuracies and the DLG attacker's inference errors under different levels of DP noise are summarized in Table~\ref{table3}.
+It can be seen that stronger privacy protection (i.e., a larger DLG inference error) leads to lower training/test accuracies under a fixed number of $3,000$ iterations (implying a slower convergence rate).